seppovic/check_mk-plugins/jolokia_generic/README.md

 # Known issues

 # History
+* 2.2.2 Fixed Bug in WATO configuration and brought agent in sync with git.mathias-kettner.de
 * 2.2.1 Fixed Display of pnp-graph, sort Attributes by value to keep the highest in the background
 * 2.2   Added functionality to specify thresholds for each value of a service
 * 2.1.1 Fixed Case where we don't get an application field back from the agent (e.g. Some Applications start their own MBean Server)